Cost of Living in Florida

 Many parents know the struggle of budgeting for child care.
 Where you live and the type of care you choose can have an effect on how much you spend.

 In Florida if you need care for an infant, you’ll find that home-based family child care is much less expensive than an infant classroom.
 But once your child gets a little bit older, you’ll save by choosing the toddler classroom route.
-Let’s take a look at average child care costs in Florida, per 2021 data from
+Let’s take a look at average child care costs in Florida, per recent data from CostofChildCare.org.

 Type of Child Care